OscarJauffret/FlowshopSLS/README.md

 - `src`: Contains the source code of the project.
 - `include`: Contains the header files of the project and the documentation for the classes is there.
-- `doc`: Contains the instructions for the project and the report.
+- `doc`: Contains the instructions for the project and the reports.
 - `results`: Contains the results of the tests.
 - `instances`: Contains the instances and the best known solutions for the instances.
 - `bin`: Contains the executable files of the project.